slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On stress and health

 Take care of your body.
-It’s the most important thing you’ll get for free.<br>
+It’s the most important thing you’ll get for free.
 HOWEVER... the origin of most health problems is not physical but mental.

 > *'There are links between mental health and physical health.
 Physical stress avoids need for control.'*